 10. Keep your eye on the prize.
 Two of my friends confessed that, after months of unpredictable spotting, they were right on the verge of getting their hormonal IUD’s pulled when their adjustment phase ended.
 They ended up loving both the freedom from contraceptive worries and the freedom from heavy, painful periods.
 One kept hers until she was ready to get pregnant (and then conceived in the first cycle after removing it).
 The other is still basking: “I love my Mirena.
 With two small children, having to deal with my old cramps would be awful, and, as it turns out, it’s good for my body not to put it through the ringer once a month.”
 Remember, whether you are looking to delay, space, or limit your childbearing –or even if you want simply to manage troublesome periods, you are in it for the long haul.
 IUD fit and function get better with time, and since the cost is one-time, the longer you have one, the lower your monthly cost for contraception.
 The Mirena hormonal IUD is approved by the FDA for five years, but research shows it is effective for seven.
 The Paragard copper IUD is approved for ten, but data has now accumulated showing it is effective for fourteen or more.
 Back-to-back IUD’s are safe and effective, and when it’s time to swap in a new one, you get to skip the adjustment phase.

 No contraceptive method is perfect, and the one that is great for your best friend may not be right for you.
 But the latest generation of long acting reversible contraceptives, also known as LARCs, offers safety and effectiveness that our mothers could only dream of.
-Each year, one in twelve women on the Pill gets pregnant.
-For women with hormonal IUD’s that’s one in 700.
+Each year, one in eleven women on the Pill gets pregnant.
+For women with hormonal IUD’s that’s below one in 500.
 If you’re tired of remembering (or forgetting) pills or worrying about condoms or timing your cycle–if you’re tired of missing classes or work or simply feeling bloated and achy for one week each month–maybe it’s time to pick up the phone.